Monday, May 30, 2016

 Looks And Audio

 This adventure is one of the most visually stunning 16-bit games I have ever played.
-The artwork is an absolute joy and perfectly sets the mood for a medieval setting.
-The characters move and walk with smooth animation and I just love those intricate details, like the bird which sits on the fence for a few moments before flying off.
-A delicate touch to the scene but also very impressive.
-It's things like this which make you appreciate the game so much.
+The artwork is an absolute joy and perfectly sets the mood for a wonderful medieval setting.
+The characters move with smooth animation and I love those added intricate details - like the bird which sits on the fence for a few moments before flying off.
+A delicate touch to the scene and impressive to witness during play.
+It's things like that which make you appreciate the atmosphere.

-The sound effects are the only weakness but please don't misunderstand that - they are beautiful and made from high-quality sampled sounds.
+The sound effects are the only weakness but please don't misunderstand me - they are beautiful and made from high-quality sampled sounds.
 However, there are also some screens that don't have any background audio at all.
-I personally found that disappointing, in comparison to the rest of this beautiful game.
+I personally found that a little disappointing in comparison to the rest of this beautiful game.

 Oh no, it's game over for another fallen adventurer.
 They think it's all over?
 It is now!!